 Au pairs from these countries need to apply for a Working Holiday Authorisation at the Irish Embassy in their country and meet the requirements specific to their country.

-Au pair from non-EU/EEA countries can obtain a work -permit or student visa if they are registered to study English at an approved language school.
+Au pair from non-EU/EEA countries can obtain a work -permit or student visa if registered to study English at an approved language school.

 A work permit is needed for non-EU citizens to work legally in Ireland.
 It is usually issued for two years but can be extended.
 It can take up to 8 weeks for processing time.